ShekharNarayanan/Covert_CVEP/README.md

 2. **r_state.py**: the resting state script with only the fixation cross.
 Runs for 2 minutes.
 The experiment starts and ends with this script (2 minutes eyes open, 2 minutes eyes closed).
 3. **lsl_cvep_p300_hybrid.py**: this script is used for presentation of the stimuli during the experiment.
 Parameters corresponding to monitor used, resolution, frame rate etc. from the config file are used here.
 4. **cvep_p300_speller.py**: this script runs has the main keyboard class used in the lsl_cvep_p300_hybrid.py script.
-5. **sequence_generation.py**: this jupyter notebook shows the process and criteria for generating the shape sequences used in the experiment.
+5. **sequence_generation.ipynb**: this jupyter notebook shows the process and criteria for generating the shape sequences used in the experiment.

-## Analysis
+## Analysis:
+1. **read_and_preprocess_data.py**: loads the raw xdf files for the recorded EEG activity and preprocesss them.
+First step of the preliminary analysis.
+2. **analyze_data.ipynb**: jupyter notebook for analyzing the preprocessed data.
+Performs classification using the rcca pipeline and stores the results. (see this [paper] (https://scholar.google.nl/citations?view_op=view_citation&hl=nl&user=eETiv1sAAAAJ&citation_for_view=eETiv1sAAAAJ:ufrVoPGSRksC)).
+Second step of the preliminary analysis
+3. **plot_results.ipynb**: jupyter notebook for visualizing the results from the analyzed data.
+Shows the variation of classification accuracy for different transient response lengths, over all classification accuracy along with the spatial filters and transient response curves.
+Last step of the preliminary analysis.
+4. **eye_tracker_analysis.ipynb**: jupyter notebook for analzying eye tracking data from the experiment.
+5. **plot_p300.ipynb**: jupyter notebook for visualizing the p300 response from the collected EEG activity.